atifkhanfall2024/Python-From-Strach/Readme.md

 - pure vs impure
 - import , modules , and init file

+### comprehensions
+- is the concise way of writing code for creating list sets dictionary and generator in python using signle line of code

+- types lists , sets, generator , dictionary

+#### List =>
+- list are represent in below format
+- [expression for item in iterable if condition]

+- sets
+- dictionary

 ### to make virtual enviroment = python -m venv venv